The Process Result transform represents the final output or result of the data cube (ETL process).

 The formatting options available on a metric set can also be defined ahead of time for a measure in a data cube, which will be the initial settings used whenever that measure is added to a metric set.

-Click Define text formatting to open the Configure Formats dialog, which contains a variety of formatting options.
+Click Define text formatting to open the Configure Formats dialog, which contains a variety of options for formatting numbers as text.
 For details on these, see the article Formatting text.

 Double-click the Process Result transform to see its configuration dialog, or select Configure from the toolbar or context menu.